daniel-wrench/space_stats/README.md

     The simple 1-d outputs are prepared for output simply using the function `np.array(list)`.

-    The dimensions of these final arrays are output as intermediate output, and then these arrays are saved.
+    The dimensions of these final numpy arrays are output as intermediate output, and then these arrays are saved.

 3. Review plots
     - `results/…example_input_raw.png`